Skip to content

 Priority: Medicaid & Health Policy

-The End of the Continuous Enrollment Period in Montana
+GWU Report: End of Continuous Medicaid Enrollment

 This report by The George Washington University offers recommendations for minimizing coverage loss for people enrolled in Medicaid as Montana implements new state and federal policies in the coming year.
 The report estimates that roughly 71,000 Montanans could lose coverage by January 2024 and offers recommendations to minimize coverage loss among people eligible for Medicaid. … Continued

-2023 Medicaid in Montana: Report Overview
+2023 Annual Report: Medicaid in Montana

 This new report on Montana Medicaid finds a decrease in ER visits, hospitalizations, and associated costs with each year of enrollment in Medicaid expansion.
 This third annual report on Medicaid in Montana also showed that with these better health outcomes, the health care costs for expansion enrollees declined each year they had coverage – and … Continued